wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

    }
    ```

-1. In the MainPage.xaml.cs file, add the following click handlers for the button to browse for a PFX file and the button to import a selected PFX file into the certificate store.
+1. Next, add the following click handlers for the button to browse for a PFX file and the button to import a selected PFX file into the certificate store.

    ```cs
    private async void Import_Click(object sender, RoutedEventArgs e)